rubyforgood/rubyforgood.org--old/attend.md

 The organizers of Ruby for Good work year round contacting and working with non-profits to find projects that are both within the scope of Ruby for Good and helpful to non-profit organizations and individuals.

 This is an event for people of *all* skill levels so even if you are new, don't let that prevent you from contributing!
 Attendees self-select into projects that are meaningful to them and the fun begins!
-Most projects have a need for a variety of skills including both developers and designers.
+Most projects have a need for a variety of skills including both developers, designers, and product and project managers.
 You don't HAVE to be a Ruby programmer but it does help.
 We're more than happy to welcome programmers of other languages, especially if you're interested in learning some Ruby. :)

 ###### That Sounds Awesome, Tell Me More!